petershin/liferay-learn/docs/dxp/latest/en/building-applications/objects/creating-and-managing-objects/creating-objects.md

    ![Select a scope and panel category key for the object.](./creating-objects/images/13.png)

-1. (Optional) Determine whether to limit restrict access to object entries by account.
-This option is only available if the object has a relationship with the Account system object.
+1. (Optional) Determine whether to restrict access to object entries by account.
+This option is only available if the object is on the child side of a one-to-many relationship with the Account system object.
+Also, you can only configure this setting before publishing your object.
 See [Restricting Access to Object Data by Account](./using-system-objects-with-custom-objects/restricting-access-to-object-data-by-account.md) for more information.

    ![Determine whether to limit restrict access to object entries by account.](./creating-objects/images/14.png)